jan-kasi/school-notes/notes/06 Meditation 1.md

 ### Purpose of this argument (in the wider context of Meditation 1)
 I cannot know that God is not deceiving me, for those who claim God gives them knowledge.
 Demonstrating to the theist why they cannot hold God as proof of knowledge.
+Those things claimed to be fundamental to make up the dream could be false.

 A hypothesis:

 To continue on his project of doubting everything he can